writethedocs/www/docs/conf/portland/2023/cfp-email-templates.rst

    Just wanted to drop you all a quick note covering some logistics.

    ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) about your pronouns, interesting facts, name pronunciation, and slack username.
-Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).
+Please log in at {{cfp.url}} and answer those.

-   ○ If you haven't done so already, please upload a speaker pic to your Pretalx account while you're there, it'll look so much better than the anonymous outline.

    ○ Private speaker slack channel!
-If you're not on the slack already, [join the WTD slack]({{slack_join}}).
+If you're not on the slack already, [join the WTD slack](https://join.slack.com/t/writethedocs/shared_invite/zt-1qvx3xd9z-jOX_0QZXidaAESji2miYXQ).
 Once you're signed up, or if you're already on there, ping me @plaindocs so I can add you to the private speaker channel.
-It contains all of our past speakers, who will be happy to offer advice or answer questions.
+It contains many of our past speakers, who will be happy to offer advice or answer questions.

-   ○ [Speaker mentoring guidelines](https://www.writethedocs.org/organizer-guide/confs/cfp/#speaker-mentoring) -- let us know if you'd like to talk over your proposal or slide deck with a speaker from a previous year.
+   ○ We've got a [provisional schedule]({{cfp.preview}}) up, we're still tweaking a couple of things but it's mostly accurate.
+If you can't make your slot for any reason do let me know and I'll adjust.
+Note that we're trialing moderated Q&A in-person this year.
+We're hoping to publish the schedule on **Friday**.

    ○ While you're working on your talks, we'd love for you to check out our updated [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) page!
 It's got all sorts of details on talk format, tech specs, content guidelines, etc.